cerebralideas/todomvc-universal-react-pouchdb/readme.md

 - [x] Add redux-actions to clean up Redux boilerplate
 - [x] Add RxJS to normalize async related work
 - [x] Modernize all libraries, frameworks and tooling
-- [x] Switch React components to the newer, functional style (rather than class based)
+- [x] Switch React components to the newer, functional style (rather than class-based)